Zinc–air battery: Storage and operating life

-Zinc–air cells have long shelf life if sealed to keep air out; even miniature button cells can be stored for up to 3 years at room temperature with little capacity loss if their seal is not removed.
+Zinc–air cells have a long shelf life if sealed to keep air out.
+Even miniature button cells can be stored for up to 3 years at room temperature with little capacity loss if their seals are not removed.
 Industrial cells stored in a dry state have an indefinite storage life.

-The operating life of a zinc–air cell is a critical function of its interaction with its environment.
+The operating life of a zinc–air cell is a critical function of its interaction with the environment.
 The electrolyte loses water more rapidly in conditions of high temperature and low humidity.
-Because the potassium hydroxide electrolyte is deliquescent, in very humid conditions excess water accumulates in the cell, flooding the cathode and destroying its active properties.
-Potassium hydroxide also reacts with atmospheric carbon dioxide; carbonate formation eventually reduces electrolyte conductivity.
-Miniature cells have high self-discharge once opened to air; the cell's capacity is intended to be used within a few weeks.
+Because the potassium hydroxide electrolyte is deliquescent, in very humid conditions, excess water accumulates in the cell, flooding the cathode and destroying its active properties.
+Potassium hydroxide also reacts with atmospheric carbon dioxide, and resulting carbonate formation eventually reduces electrolyte conductivity.
+Miniature cells have high self-discharge once opened to air, thus the cell's capacity is intended to be used within a few weeks.

 Discharge properties

 Because the cathode does not change properties during discharge, terminal voltage is quite stable until the cell approaches exhaustion.

 Power capacity is a function of several variables: cathode area, air availability, porosity, and the catalytic value of the cathode surface.
 Oxygen entry into the cell must be balanced against electrolyte water loss; cathode membranes are coated with (hydrophobic) Teflon material to limit water loss.
 Low humidity increases water loss; if enough water is lost, the cell fails.
 Button cells have a limited current drain; for example an IEC PR44 cell has a capacity of 600 milliamp-hours (mAh) but a maximum current of only 22 milliamps (mA).
 Pulse load currents can be much higher since some oxygen remains in the cell between pulses.

 Low temperature reduces primary cell capacity but the effect is small for low drains.
 A cell may deliver 80% of its capacity if discharged over 300 hours at 0 C, but only 20% of capacity if discharged at a 50-hour rate at that temperature.
 Lower temperature also reduces cell voltage.